All Episodes

 steve bannon

-Thank you for uh for uh for being in the core and tomorrow, of course, Marine Corps 250 from Camp Pendleton, Amanda Head and the entire RAV team will be out there.
+And tomorrow, of course, Marine Corps 250 from Camp Pendleton, Amanda Head, and the entire RAF team will be out there.

-I said, Wow, when they went through the Kent Paxson trial, and they were the jury, and how close that whole thing was.
+I said, wow, when they went through the Ken Paxon trial and they were the jury and how close that whole thing was.

 How are you prepping yourself as you run and talk to your constituents to actually join that body, which I would respectfully submit is not entirely MAGA?